 Mechanism of Transcription

-Transcription complexes are molecular machines that carry out complex, multistep reactions in transcription initiation and elongation:
+Transcription complexes are molecular machines that carry out complex, multistep reactions in transcription initiation, elongation, and termination:

 - RNA polymerase (RNAP) binds to promoter DNA, to yield an RNAP-promoter closed complex.